 There can be nothing more beautiful than a spring trip to the mountains.
 You hit the trail, immerse yourself in the sounds and colors of nature awakening at this time of the year.
 And nothing can be worse than spending the day in a pair of boots that are uncomfortable or leaky.
 Trust me – a pair of the wrong shoes can turn the most pleasurable trip into a nightmare.
 Choosing the right footwear can mean the difference between a good time or a bad one – and these tips will help you make your choice.

-If your plan is to go for a walk in the forest, something light with frequent mobile casino game pit stops in the shadows, you don’t necessarily need hiking boots.
+If your plan is to go for a walk in the forest, something light with frequent pit stops in the shadows, you don’t necessarily need hiking boots.
 Most of the times a pair of resistant, comfortable sports footwear will do.
 Unless you find hiking boots to be the most comfortable option.
 Choose the right footwear for light hiking, backpacking or heavier trails.

 Hiking or trail-running shoes are perfect for day hiking.
 These are low-cut shoes with flexible midsoles, perfect for long-distance or short, light journeys.

 Hiking boots are also a great choice for day hikes or short backpacking trips.
 These can have a medium or high cut, often flexing easily, but lack the durability and the support of more serious models.